 If the PCR test returns a positive result you will have to self-isolate for the full 10 days and follow the guidance from NHS Test and Trace.
 If you receive a negative test, you may return to school as normal.

-Should a student or staff member receive a negative test, they will be able to stay in school and resume their activities as normal.
-A student will only be told if they test positive on a ‘lateral flow’ test, so if you do not hear you can assume it was negative.
+Should a student receive a negative test they should attend school as normal.
 A small number may need to repeat the test if the first test was invalid or void for some reason.

 This testing programme at school is for people with no symptoms.
 If your young person develops symptoms at any time (such as a high temperature; a new, continuous cough; or a loss or change to their sense of smell or taste) they must immediately self-isolate, and book a test by calling 119 or visiting https://www.gov.uk/get-coronavirus-test.